ember-cli/ember-cli.github.io/_posts/2013-04-03-common-issues.md

       "ember": "canary"
     }

+For ember-data, as it is now provided by `npm` it's master or canary can be consumed by pointing the npm depedency to the appropriate github repository

+    npm install --save-dev emberjs/data#master

 Wipe your vendor directory clean then run `npm install && bower install`.

 ### Removing default ember-cli libraries